 Comfortable, protective shoes should always be worn, especially at play.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, and Skaneateles, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What to Do to Keep Your Child’s Feet Healthy

 Athlete’s foot is a condition that often affects the skin between the toes.
 The skin will become soft from moisture development and may peel away effortlessly, in addition to possibly having an unpleasant odor.
 Severe itching generally accompanies athlete’s foot and is often caused by a bacterial infection.
 Medical conditions such as eczema or psoriasis may also be possible pre-existing conditions that help athlete’s foot develop.
 It may be prevalent in people who are involved in sports because of the heavy sweating that’s often produced.
 If public showers are used, it’s suggested that shoes are worn to protect the feet against fungus that may be present on the shower floor.
 A common method for diagnosing athlete’s foot involves scraping off a portion of the affected area to observe for any signs of infection.
 If you find that you have athlete’s foot, it’s important to dry your feet thoroughly, particularly in between the toes, and choose shoes that give the toes ample room for movement.
 Treatment may include using an antifungal ointment and powder for extended relief.